Riuchek/Codex/docs/ARCHITECTURE.md

 After evaluation, the epithet list is rebuilt from scratch:
 1. All **manual** epithets are preserved as-is (never auto-removed)
 2. **Automatic** epithets are recalculated — only rules that currently evaluate to true produce an epithet
-3. New automatic epithets (not in previous list) trigger a notification
+3. New automatic epithets (not in previous list) trigger a notification via `CODEX.NotifEpithet`

 This means reducing a stat below a threshold removes the corresponding automatic epithet immediately.